EstebanForge/UnrePress/README.md

 UnrePress is a WordPress plugin that allows you to update WordPress core and plugins/themes directly from git providers (like GitHub, BitBucket or GitLab), instead of the "official" WordPress dot org repository.

+## Main goal

+To serve as a drop-in replacement for all "my personal site" functionality embeded into WordPress, but managed and administrated by the community itself.

+UnrePress should eventually replace: WP core updates (done), plugins and themes installation, plugins and themes search and discover, plugins and themes updates, and all functionality that comes from dot-org.

+Hoping to serve all of this, for free.
+Gratis.

 ## Why?

 Although I'm grateful to him for co-creating WordPress (along with Mike Little), I'm even more grateful to the WordPress community and their work throughout all these years.